kerezsiz42/scanner-operator2/README.md

 ### HTTP Handlers

 The server package contains the implementation of handlers and Server struct which fits the interface generated by `oapi-codegen`, thereby fitting the schema defined in `internal/oapi/oapi_definition.yaml`.
 The next snippet defines a NewServer function that initializes and returns a new Server instance for handling scan-related operations and broadcasting updates, so that it can notify clients real-time.
-It creates a broadcastCh channel for transmitting messages and a connections map to track active WebSocket connections and their respective channels.
-A goroutine is started to continuously listen for messages on broadcastCh and forward them to all connected clients by iterating through the connections map.
-The Server is returned with initialized fields, including a WebSocket upgrader, the provided scanService for business logic, and a mutex (mu) for thread-safe access to shared resources.
+It creates a broadcast channel for transmitting messages and a connections map to track active WebSocket connections and their respective channels.
+A goroutine is started to continuously listen for messages on `broadcastCh` and forward them to all connected clients by iterating through the connections map.
+The Server is returned with initialized fields, including a WebSocket upgrader, the provided `scanService` for business logic, and a mutex (mu) for thread-safe access to shared resources.

 ```go
 // internal/server/server.go